Derek Stanley

-Derek Stanley (born 27 August 1985 in Madison, Wisconsin) is a former American football wide receiver.
-He was drafted by the St. Louis Rams in the seventh round of the 2007 NFL Draft.
-He played college football at the University of Wisconsin–Whitewater.
-Currently, Stanley is the wide receivers coach for Lindenwood University.
+Derek Stanley (born August 27, 1985) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Wisconsin–Whitewater Warhawks and was selected by the St. Louis Rams in the seventh round of the 2007 NFL draft.

-Early years
+Early life

 Stanley attended Verona Area High School and was a student and a letterman in football, basketball, and track.
 In football, he was a two-time All-Area selection and was twice named as an All-Conference selection.
 The Wisconsin State Journal named Stanley Wisconsin's high school football player of the year in 2002, after he amassed more than 2,000 yards rushing in his senior season at Verona Area High School.'

 College career

 Stanley played wide receiver at the University of Wisconsin–Whitewater.
 In addition, he was a track All-America and ran a reported 4.32 forty-yard dash.